Efficient Error-tolerant Search on Knowledge Graphs: Algorithm Cost Analysis

-See the extended version of this paper \cite{eteq2016} for a detailed proof.
-Lemma~\ref{lemma:pl1-k} directly gives the selectivity of a query node based on its 1-neighbourhood.
-Let $L_i(n_q)$ denote the set of labels at the $i^{th}$ neighbourhood of a query node $n_q$.
-The probability that the neighbourhood of a data node matches that of a query node at levels $1, \ldots, d$ can be written as
+Lemma~\ref{lemma:pl1-k} directly gives the selectivity of a query node based on its 1-neighborhood.
+Let $L_i(n_q)$ denote the set of labels at the $i^{th}$ neighborhood of a query node $n_q$.
+The probability that the neighborhood of a data node matches that of a query node at levels $1, \ldots, d$ can be written as

-where $P_{D_m}(L_m(n_q))$ is as defined in Lemma~\ref{lemma:pl1-k} and $D_m$ is the number of edges at the $m^{th}$ neighbourhood of a data node.
-We generally don't know $D_m$ when estimating our probabilities in Equations~\ref{eq:pl1-k}.
-Assuming that each data node has the same degree $\hat{D}$, then $D_m=\hat{D}^m$.
-Then, we can have the number of candidates matching query node $n_q$ is $|C(n_q)| = |V| * P(n_q)$.
+where $P_{D_m}(L_m(n_q))$ is as defined in Lemma~\ref{lemma:pl1-k}, and $D_m$ is the number of edges at the $m^{th}$ neighborhood of a data node.
+We generally do not know $D_m$ when estimating our probabilities in Equations~\ref{eq:pl1-k}.
+Assuming that each data node has the same degree $\hat{D}$, $D_m=\hat{D}^m$.
+Then, the number of candidates matching query node $n_q$ is $|C(n_q)| = |V| * P(n_q)$.

-{\bf Estimating the cost of verifying each candidate:} For each candidate of the starting node, the algorithm starts from a graph $g$ with only one node (i.e. the candidate node) and iteratively adds new edges to $g$ until either $g$ simulates the query, or no such simulation is found.
+{\it Estimating the cost of verifying each candidate} For each candidate of the starting node, the algorithm starts from a graph with only one node (i.e. the candidate node) and iteratively adds new edges to it until either the resulting graph simulates the query, or no such simulation is found.
 The cost of adding each new edge depends on the expected number of matching edges of a query edge and the number of subgraphs to which the edges are added.
-Let $\hat{D}$ denote the expected degree of a data node.
 For a query label $l_i$, we expect $\hat{D}*Sel(l_i)$ edges of a node in the data graph to match $l_i$.
 For a fixed candidate node in the data graph, the expected number of subgraphs (partial matchings) that can be constructed starting from the candidate and simulating the query subgraph rooted at the seed with labels $l_1, \ldots, l_k$ is $\prod_{i=1}^{k}\hat{D}*Sel(l_i)$ and the total expected cost of verifying a candidate $n$ is